Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** None

-**Duration:** Until the end of your next turn
+**Duration:** Until the start of your next turn

 </div>

-When you trigger this aura, all allies within range have advantage on basic attacks for the duration of this effect.
+FLUFF.
+When you use this aura, create the _aura of strength_ tile effect in a 2 tile radius around you.
+Allies in this tile effect have advantage on basic attacks.

 ## Aura of Temperance